jnocampo/jnocampo.github.io/projects/project-1.md

 <br>

 In Fall 2019, my team and I got third place at HACC2019.
-The Honolulu Annual Code Challenge (HACC) is a competition is that is "designed to engage the community in modernizing state functions".
+The Honolulu Annual Code Challenge (HACC) is a competition that is "designed to engage the community in modernizing state functions".
 My team and I created Electrical Vehicle Charging Station Analysis that helps see potential problems with EV charging stations in Hawai'i by collecting data.

 <br>